Almansur342/food-sharing-client/README.md

 - **Responsive Design**: Optimized for both desktop and mobile devices.
 - **Rich Animations**: Enhances user experience with engaging visuals.

+## Key Features

+1. **Food Donation Management**: Users can easily add, update, or delete food donations, making it simple to contribute to the community.
+2. **Food Request System**: Individuals in need can browse and request available food items, ensuring they get the help they need efficiently.
+3. **Responsive Design with Rich Animations**: The website is optimized for both desktop and mobile devices, offering a visually engaging and seamless user experience across all platforms.

 ## Technologies Used

 - **React.js**